phptuts/basketballapp/README.md

 - Move the gameloader from UpdateScore.jsx file to to the game.helper.js file.
 - When the user goes to a page that does not exist show a "Page Not Found" in the h1 of the error page.
 - When a user goes to a game that does not exist throw a new Error that says game not found.

+## Challenge 60

+Create a function called serverErrorCheck that will see if the response has a status of 500.
+If it does it will throw an error.
+If there is an id in the error message then display the id to the user, otherwise say unknown error.